 This particular tutorial is quite easy.
-We did not take the rope or bead method, instead I went with an approach similar to this one from Behr.com, but I didn’t even use screws or nails, and I only used two boards on the back.
+We did not take the rope or bead method.
+I didn't even use screws or nails, and I only used two boards on the back.

 Basically all you need to do is buy a nice plastic boot tray.
 Maybe you already have one.

 This one does the job, but it's not that pretty, and, although it has a little raised pattern, let's face it, the shoes still sit in the mess.

 So we found 14 feet wood pieces about 1.5 inches by 1/4 inch and cut them down to fit the tray.
 They also sold also smaller width pieces about 1/2 inch in size but I thought they looked too small.
 Two more pieces were cut to add the bottom to hold it all together.

 As I mentioned before, I did not use nails or screws.
-I simply used a strong wood glue.
-Now, here a mistake I did make.
-I should have put the glue on the individual slats, not the cross piece.
+I simply used strong wood glue.
+Now, here's a mistake I did make.
+I should have put the glue on the individual slats, not the crosspiece.
 Why?
 Because the glue will show in between the slats.
-It’s not really noticeable but I’d do it differently next time.
+It's not really noticeable but I'd do it differently next time.